b1naryth1ef/rowboat-docs/src/setup.md

 ## Adding the Bot

 Join https://discord.gg/rowboat and post your request in the #server-requests channel, following the instructions in the channel topic.
 Minimum requirement is 1K active users.
+If you are accepted, you will be placed into a introduction channel where further instructions will be given.
+If your message is deleted, that means your application was denied.
+You may reapply if there is significant change to your server (more members, different topic, partnership, etc.)

 ## How to Set Up